When is Super Bowl 2021: Date, time, TV channel, halftime show

 The 2021 Super Bowl is right around the corner.
-Check out all you need to know, including the date, time, odds, location, how to watch and more.
+See below for all you need to know, including the date, time, odds, location, how to watch and more.

 Until then, click here to see the full 2021 NFL playoff schedule and be sure to check out ProFootballTalk for more on the playoffs as well as game previews, recaps, news, rumors and much more.